Great Room-inations and Design in a Bag

 as illustrated at the University of Pittsburgh’s Cathedral of Learning (in one of the so-called Nationality Rooms, which you can visit).
 It was a “Great Room” before there was such a concept.
 Later kitchens became separated or closed off from the rest of the house partly to protect from fire and partly to accommodate emerging systems and equipment like indoor plumbing and new-fangled appliances.
 The kitchen became more specialized.
 In their book The American Woman’s Home , published in 1869, two famous sisters — Catherine Beecher and Harriet Beecher Stowe — argued for efficiency.
 Their ideal design provided separate areas for storage, food preparation, and cooking.

-They set the kitchen apart as a kind of laboratory (see the University of Houston for more about this book.)
+They set the kitchen apart as a kind of laboratory.

 But by the mid twentieth century an interest in more casual arrangements along with the rise of venting devices like fans (to evacuate cooking odors) lead to the dining or family-kitchen,